cookiecutter/cookiecutter/README.rst

 Waiting for a response to an issue/question?

 * Be patient and persistent.
-All issues are on `audreyr`_'s radar and will be considered thoughtfully, but due to the growing to-do list/free time ratio, it may take time for a response.
-If urgent, it's fine to ping `audreyr`_ in the issue with a reminder.
+All issues are on the core committer team's radar and will be considered thoughtfully, but we have a lot of issues to work through.
+If urgent, it's fine to ping a core committer in the issue with a reminder.
 * Ask others to comment, discuss, review, etc.
 * Search the Cookiecutter repo for issues related to yours.
-* Need a fix/feature/release/help urgently, and can't wait? `audreyr`_ is available hourly for consultation or custom development.
+* Need a fix/feature/release/help urgently, and can't wait? `audreyr`_ is available for hire for consultation or custom development.

 .. _`Cookiecutter on GitHub`: https://github.com/audreyr/cookiecutter
 .. _`Troubleshooting`: http://cookiecutter.readthedocs.org/en/latest/troubleshooting.html